Tencent joins $10 million investment in robotics delivery startup Marble

 Emerging robotics startup Marble has raised $10 million in a series A round of funding from Tencent, Lemnos, CrunchFund, and Maven.

-The San Francisco-based company debuted its autonomous food-delivery robots last April in partnership with Yelp, and later announced a partnership with DoorDash.
+The San Francisco-based company debuted its autonomous food-delivery robots last April in partnership with Yelp and later announced a partnership with DoorDash.
 During various trials with local eateries in San Francisco, customers’ meals were placed inside the bot’s cargo bays, which customers unlocked with an access code upon arrival.

 Founded in 2015, Marble had hitherto raised $5 million, and with another $10 million in the bank the company said it plans to further develop its technology and expand into new U.S. markets.
 Indeed, Marble has already expanded beyond San Francisco to the East Bay, and it is also planning a second generation model of its robot for later this year that will be made available in other cities across the U.S.